jnoodle/WebStorm-Tips/WebStormTips.md

-In JSON configs WebStorm can auto-complete the properties, show descriptions for them and possible values.
+**★ In JSON configs WebStorm can auto-complete the properties, show descriptions for them and possible values.**
-Based on the file name, WebStorm picks a JSON Schema file from [http://schemastore.org/json/ ](https://t.co/tWKU0dJmsv), but you can select a different schema in the status bar.
+**Based on the file name, WebStorm picks a JSON Schema file from [http://schemastore.org/json/ ](https://t.co/tWKU0dJmsv), but you can select a different schema in the status bar.**

 <video controls style="max-width:100%" src="assets/DkuV0CRXgAA-BCy.mp4"></video>